Benito Torregaray: International career

-Torregaray was unable to make his international debut despite being called up for the Spanish national team on several occasions, including against England in Highbury on 9 December 1931, due to doubts expressed by Real Madrid's Jacinto Quincoces, but the national manager José María Mateos ultimately opted for Barcelona's Ramón Zabalo, a fellow debutant.
+Torregaray was unable to make his international debut despite being called up for the Spain national team on several occasions, including against England in Highbury on 9 December 1931, due to doubts expressed by Real Madrid's Jacinto Quincoces, but the national manager José María Mateos ultimately opted for Barcelona's Ramón Zabalo, a fellow debutant.
 At the time, Torregaray and Valencia would earn a substantial bonus for the call-up, so when it was revealed that he was not going to cross the English Channel, the local press stated that "Torregaray, who had already packed his suitcase and distributed a handful of cigars on account of the allowances he was to receive, is left plunged into the greatest disappointment".

 Having played a crucial role in the Valencia team that reached the 1934 Cup final, Torregaray was selected by national coach Amadeo García to play the preparatory matches for the 1934 FIFA World Cup in Italy, which consisted of three unofficial friendlies against Sunderland, with him starting the second on 15 May, which ended in a 2–2 draw.
 The following week, on 22 May, Spain lost 3–1 to Sunderland, with Torregaray being one of the most criticized due to his slowness, which resulted in him being dismissed by García.
 Some sources state that Spain tried to register Torregaray at the last minute because José María Peña had sustained an injury, but the paperwork was not resolved in time.